okta/okta-signin-widget/README.md

 ### showSignInAndRedirect

 Returns a Promise.
 Renders the widget to the DOM to prompt the user to sign in.
-On successful authentication, the browser will be redirected to Okta with information to begin a new session.
+On successful [authentication][], the browser will be redirected to Okta with information to begin a new session.
 Okta's servers will process the information and then redirect back to your application's `redirectUri`.
 If succesful, an authorization code will exist in the URL as the "code" query parameter.
 If unsuccesful, there will be an "error" query parameter in the URL.

 * `options`
   * `el` *(optional) - CSS selector which identifies the container element that the widget attaches to.
 If omitted, defaults to the value passed in during the construction of the Widget.
-  * `clientId` *(optional)* - Client Id pre-registered with Okta for the OIDC authentication flow.
+  * `clientId` *(optional)* - Client Id pre-registered with Okta for the [OIDC][] authentication flow.
 If omitted, defaults to the value passed in during the construction of the Widget.
-  * `redirectUri` *(optional)* - The url that is redirected to after authentication.
+  * `redirectUri` *(optional)* - The url that is redirected to after [authentication][].
 This must be pre-registered as part of client registration.
 Defaults to the current origin.

 ```javascript
 var signIn = new OktaSignIn({